-None of the datasets I found include the duration of the pieces or their placement on the program.
-So there’s nothing that would let you measure to what extent pieces by under-represented composers are being programmed outside of the “short feature piece” slot, which I’ve discussed before.
+So far, the Australian Living Music Report is the only study that I’ve seen include the duration of the pieces and their placement on the program.
+For the other studies, there’s nothing that would let you measure to what extent pieces by under-represented composers are being programmed outside of the “short feature piece” slot, which I’ve discussed before.

 You would have to go back to the source material (season brochures and press releases) in order to gather data on program placement, but duration could theoretically be measured by conducting some simpler additional research using something like the Naxos Works Database.

 If you’re thinking about researching orchestra seasons, think carefully about what you measure, and try to include data about number of performances, program title, position on the program, etc. Even if you choose not to use this metadata in your own analysis, if you publish your data, other people will be able to find a broader range of uses for it.